A Guide to Visiting Coastal Texas

 One great trip to try: start in Galveston and head for the Galveston-Bolivar Ferry, which will take you across the bay and let you gaze out at the gulf and the town as it gets further and further away.
 Once you get to Bolivar, take State Highway 87 up the peninsula, where you’ll see some breathtaking beachfront views uninterrupted by cityscapes or urbanization.
 State Highway 35, beginning in Rockport, offers some great scenery of the bay areas and takes you through the heart of one of Texas’ finest bird watching areas.

 Check your maps and if you see a stretch of road along the beach or near a bay and fairly distant from a major town, chances are you won’t be disappointed by what you see.
+We hope you enjoyed a guide to visiting coastal Texas.

 - Spring Break is right around the corner.
 If you want to experience a college spring break party atmosphere, head for South Padre.
 If you want to avoid this, try a place like Surfside Beach, about an hour and a half south of Houston.